iter8-tools/docs/docs/getting-started/installiter8cli.md

     ```shell
     brew tap iter8-tools/iter8
-    brew install iter8
+    brew install iter8@0.9
     ```

     ??? note "Install a specific version"
         You can install the Iter8 CLI with specific major and minor version numbers.
-For example, the following command installs the latest stable release of the Iter8 CLI with major `0` and minor `9`.
+For example, the following command installs the release of the Iter8 CLI with major `0` and minor `8`.
         ```shell
         brew tap iter8-tools/iter8
-        brew install iter8@0.9
+        brew install iter8@0.8
         ```

 === "Binaries"